-Battery Boost Switch

-If engine battery is discharged, press

-and hold while turning ignition key for

-emergency starting power.
+Battery Boost Switch If chassis battery is discharged, press and hold while turning ignition key for emergency starting power.

-AUTO AIR CONDITIONER/ HEATER
+AIR CONDITIONER/HEATER -AUTOMOTIVE (DASH)

 Controls for the air conditioner, heater, defroster and vent are all combined into one control panel.